 Regenerative Medicine

-Regenerative medicine, including therapies like platelet-rich plasma (PRP) injections and stem cell treatments, is gaining traction in physical therapy.
-These treatments aim to promote the healing of injured tissues, offering potential for long-term pain relief and recovery in conditions such as tendonitis, osteoarthritis, and muscle strains.
+Regenerative medicine, including therapies like platelet‑rich plasma (PRP) injections, is gaining traction in physical therapy.
+A PRP kit can be used to concentrate the patient's own platelets and promote the healing of injured tissues, offering potential for long‑term pain relief and recovery in conditions such as tendonitis, osteoarthritis, and muscle strains.
 While still an emerging area, regenerative medicine holds promise for addressing underlying causes of pain and dysfunction, rather than merely managing symptoms.

 Pain Neuroscience Education (PNE)